-To create this map, the 3DEP and OCM DEMs were resampled to 1 arc-second (about 30 m) using a bilinear interpolation and mosaicked together to produce a seamless raster elevation dataset.
+To create this map for the US Gulf and East Coasts, the 3DEP and OCM DEMs were resampled to 1 arc-second (about 30 m) using a bilinear interpolation and mosaicked together to produce a seamless raster elevation dataset.
 The combined DEM was smoothed via a neighborhood circle approach with a radius of two grid cells using the focal statistics tool in Esri ArcGIS Platform.
 This minor level of smoothing provides a less noisy map that is easier to interpret, and ultimately a seamless DEM for storm surge inundation mapping.

 Seamless Mapping Methodology